cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 The name is partially self-explanatory here.
 The idea is to distribute tokens based on several parameters (disciplines within the game).
 Those include not just linking but some other technical things.
 The simple idea behind this is to make the protocol better at the start and to make sure tokens are distributed to those who are interested most in the success of the idea (initial believers).
 [Check out more details here](https://github.com/cybercongress/launch-kit/blob/0.1.0/Launch%20FAQ.md#what-are-the-distribution-games).

 ### What is Game of Thrones (GoT)?
 It's a game where one community of hodlers tries to outbid the other in return for receiving a larger discount.
 10% of CYB supply is allocated per each competing community.
-100TCYB to the ATOM community for donating ETH.
+100 TCYB to the ATOM community for donating ATOM.
 And an equivalent amount to the ETH community, which will initially receive THC tokens that they can lock during the auction in exchange for CYB tokens (in other words the ETH donators can potentially receive both THC and CYB tokens).
 The game will last for 21 days.

 ### What is cyber~Auction?
 cyber ~Auction is part of the initial distribution games.
 If the first two focus on specific target groups (although anyone is free to participate).
 The goal of cyber ~Auction is to focus on all types of users.
 It will take place after the end of the previous games.